Skip to main content

 13. ACCEPT ALL TRACKED COMMENTS AND CHANGES before submitting to designer!

 Take a look at the above “hand-styled” manuscript image.
 Is it obvious what the author intended for this page?
 There are many elements, but which ones are the main headers versus the secondary headers?
-Since the author isn’t using styles, Chapter 2 will probably look slightly different from this one.
+Since the author hasn’t used paragraph styles, Chapter 2 will probably look slightly different from this one.

 Here is the same content with good hierarchy and applied styles.